Moazeni-s-Concise-Lab/WDSEventDB/README.md

 # WDSEventDB
-WDSEventDB: a real-time benchmark dataset for event diagnosis for water distribution networks
+WDSEventDB: a real-time benchmark dataset for event diagnosis for water distribution networks.